YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 such as Ed25519ph [RFC8032],
 that "pre-hashed" algorithm can be assigned a split signing algorithm identifier, enabling the pre-hashing step to be performed by the _digester_ and the remaining steps by the _signer_.
+Note however that Ed25519ph is not compatible with PureEd25519 for the verifier, so requires a different algorithm identifier.

 ## Requirements Notation and Conventions